 Dismissal is permanent separation from the university.
 When we dismiss a student, the student is withdrawn from classes.
 Once dismissed, the student is permanently barred from campus.
 Unlike academic dismissal, a student cannot later petition to re-enroll.

 Educational sanctions prompt students to reflect on their conduct, become better informed and develop new skills so that they can make better choices going forward.
 On a case-by-case basis, we consider appropriate educational sanctions to address the specific behavior involved.
 Below are examples of educational sanctions we frequently use.

-- ACADEMIC INTEGRITY SEMINAR: an online ethical development seminar through the "Academic Integrity Seminar."
+- ACADEMIC INTEGRITY SEMINAR: an online ethical development seminar through the "Academic Integrity Seminar.”
 The student will have an individual instructor who will communicate with him/her by e-mail.
-Student will be asked to do a series of readings and respond to ethical questions posed by the readings.
-Student is responsible for all associated costs ($100.00 fee).
+Student will complete a series of readings and respond to ethical questions posed by those readings.
+The student is responsible for all associated costs ($100.00 fee).